 Before you start shopping for a loan, it’s important to understand the difference between interest rate and APR.
 Both of these factors play a major role in the total amount you will pay over the course of your loan.

 While many people use these terms interchangeably, there are a few key differences that separate them.
-By understanding them, you’ll be able to get a better idea of how much your loan will cost you over time.
+By understanding them, you’ll get a better idea of how much your loan will cost you over time.

 Keep reading to learn the difference between interest rate and APR, which is more important, and where to find fair rates for your small business loan.